microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/contenttype-associatewithhubsites.md

 Namespace: microsoft.graph

-Associate a published [content type][contentType] present in content type hub with a list of hub sites.
+Associate a published [content type][contentType] present in a content type hub with a list of hub sites.

 >**Note:** This feature is limited to tenants that have a SharePoint Syntex license.